renlizha/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/multi_aocx/dynamic_link/README.md

 `dynamic_link` flow allows you to create shared libraries for the kernels and loads all libraries at runtime.

-- Only libraries that changed needs to be recompiled
+- Only libraries that changed needs to be recompiled.
-- Loads all libraries at runtime therefore generates a smaller binary
+- It creates shared libraries for each device code file and loads all libraries at runtime, therefore generates a smaller binary.
-- All libraries are loaded to memory therefore not scalable
+- All libraries are loaded to memory therefore not scalable.
-- Recommended for smaller designs with few aocxs
+- It is recommended for smaller designs with few aocxs.

 ```
 icpx ... -fPIC -c vector_mul.cpp -o mul.o